Mary and Elizabeth

 “I must go Mother.
 I must!
 I have thought this through.
 I can take Grandfather with me,” Mary said from the doorway.

 At this, Mary’s grandfather looked at her in surprise.
 Then he looked at Mary’s mother in surprise as if to say he knew nothing about this.
 But Grandfather leaned back and stroked his beard in contemplation.
 “Yes, I would like to go, I think.
-I’v heard there are caravan’s coming through and heading to Judea.
-If we hurry, we can travel with them.
+I’ve heard there are caravan’s coming through in about a week and heading to Judea.
+We can travel with them.
 It will be much safer than traveling alone.”

-Mary praised God while packing.
+One week later, Mary praised God while packing.
 She knew only The Father could work out the details so well.
-This was indeed the right path to go at once to Elizabeth.
+This was indeed the right path to go to Elizabeth.
 And she remembered..

-“In all you ways, submit to Him and He will make your paths straight.“Proverbs 3:6
+“In all your ways, submit to Him and He will make your paths straight.“Proverbs 3:6

-Mary and her grandfather left in haste to catch the caravans passing through their little town of Nazareth.
+Mary and her grandfather left in haste that morning to catch the caravans passing through their little town of Nazareth.
 The journey was dusty the first day and wet the remaining three as the spring rains sent cool showers on man and beast alike.
-But Mary took the opportunity to question her grandfather about what the scripture says of the coming Messiah.
+But Mary didn’t mind the dust or the rain.
+She had too much on her mind and took the opportunity to question her grandfather about what the scripture says of the coming Messiah.

 “Grandfather, remind me what the prophet Isaiah said about our redemption,” said Mary.
 Grandfather responded with great memory, “Yeshua will proclaim:”